If You Don't Support Poverty, Increase PWD!

 BC's Human Rights Commissioner stated that disabled persons are falling through the cracks in BC and aren't having their economic rights sufficiently protected

-By making the $300 supplement permanent and adding it to the normal PWD payments, persons on disability assistance would be be able to meet basic needs instead of choosing between essentials like food, medication, rent, and utilities.
-For example, they would better be able to:
+By increasing BC PWD monthly payments to $1800, BC PWD rates would finally be brought up to Canada's poverty line, so that persons on BC disability assistance would better be able to meet basic needs instead of choosing between essentials like food, medication, rent, and utilities.
+For example, people on BC PWD would have a greater ability to:

 -